AliceYu68/tongjie/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in GitHub, Beijing Institute of Technology, 2015-2019
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Jekyll, University of Wollongong, 2018-2019
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Version Control Theory, University of California, San Diego, 2019-2021 (expected)

 Work experience
 ======